mvdom/mvdom/README.md

     // after the component is displayed
     postDisplay: function(data, config){
         // some non UI layout related, or actions that need to be performed after the component is displayed.

+        // if return a promise, the mvdom.display(...).then will resolve when the return promise will be resolve.
+        // however, the mvdom.display(...) promise resolution will always be this view, regardless of the object or promise returns by this function.
     },

     // (optional) will be called when this view is deleted (from d.remove or d.empty on a parent)